 December 15th, 1979, 7.30pm, Hereford Cathedral

-An account by his wife, Cynthia Downes, posted on March 22nd, 2018
+An account by his wife and publisher, Cynthia Downes, posted on March 22nd, 2018

 Veni Emmanuel and Coventry Carol